 Over the years, he has been a prominent industry player and regarded as one of the quintessential indie developers.
 An eccentric and vocal personality, Derek and his games have been featured in many print and online publications, including Computer Gaming World which wrote an in-depth profile in issue #201 (April 2001) based on a visit by EIC Jeff Green.
 In his closing statements, Jeff Green called Derek “Smart, Witty, Stubborn, Angry, Tenacious, Loyal, Thoughtful, Obsessive & Proud”.

 Based in South Florida, his solely owned company, 3000AD, Inc, which employs contract personnel from all over the world, has developed over a dozen video games based on his industry recognized Battlecruiser and Universal Combat brands.

-3000AD has released PC products through various worldwide industry publishers such as Take Two, Interplay, Three-Sixty, Mission Studios, Dreamcatcher Interactive, Akella amongst others.
+3000AD has released video games through various worldwide industry publishers such as Take Two, Interplay, Three-Sixty, Mission Studios, Dreamcatcher Interactive, Amazon, Google, Microsoft and others.
 In his on going bid to keep his studio a truly independent one, in 2001 he caused quite a stir when he signed the first ever distribution deal with Electronics Boutique, completely bypassing a publisher and releasing his third game, Battlecruiser Millennium, exclusively through the retailer.
 He later became one of the first developers to embrace digital distribution of video games, and started releasing his games on services such as Steam, GamersGate and others.

-A vocal advocate for both developer and gamer rights and relationships, he is a very active participant in the industry and is currently on the board of his local South Florida chapter of the International Game Developers Association.
+A vocal advocate for both developer and gamer rights and relationships, he is a very active participant in the industry and was on the board of his local South Florida chapter of the International Game Developers Association.